horacej/horacej.github.io/content/writeups/command_via_door/_index.md

 ![profile](profile.png)

 Nothing really interesting.
-I tried to see is there was an `SSTI` in the username as this is a flask app but nothing.
+I tried to see if there was an `SSTI` in the username as this is a flask app but nothing.

 Moving on and reading the source code we get this.